efnushtaev/next-js-pet/README.md

 ## What Is It?
 This is a simple Next JS based app.
-It represents articles list with adding comments and likes feature.
-Any article can be open and detailing viewed.
+It is represents articles list with adding comments and likes feature.
+Any article can be opened and detailing viewed.
 ## What For It?
-It was created for studying SSR and MobX
+It was created for learning SSR and MobX
 ## What Tech Stack?
 * Next JS
 * MobX